Amika’s second-generation hot air brush has the longest bristles, perfect for dense hair, with gentle high and low heat settings

 – Handle Temperature

-The handle temperature is 86°F, which is an average temperature which won’t hurt your hands even in long sessions.
+The handle temperature is 85°F, which is an average temperature that won’t hurt your hands even in long sessions.

 – Cool Tip Temperature

-The cool tip temperature, on the other hand, goes up to 135°F, that is on the higher side of the spectrum and might get tricky after a while for delicate hands.
+The cool tip temperature, on the other hand, goes up to 135°F, which is on the higher side of the spectrum and might get tricky after a while for delicate hands.

 Performance And Durability

 Performance is not Amika’s strong suit.
-First of all, the wattage, with 950w, is lower than most hot air brushes on our list and users complain about the tool not working as strong after some time.
+First of all, the wattage, with 950w, is lower than most hot air brushes on our list and users complain about the tool not working as strongly after some time.
 Another aspect that is worth mentioning is the fact that it doesn’t have a sturdy and durable material.
 Don’t get us wrong, it will provide a salon-quality blowout, but it might not last as long as many others on our list.
-So, if you’re planning to use your hot air brush for many years, you might want to consider a more durable hot air brush like CHI Volumizer 4-in-1.
+So, if you’re planning to use your hot air brush for many years, you might want to consider a more durable hot air brush.

 Ergonomics